 You should have a significant portfolio of professional work that will enable you to reflect critically on your practice.
 Follow our portfolio hints and tips on what to include, what not to include and how to lay it all out.

-Designing with Low Carbon Materials Elective (ARCH8624)
+New course: Designing with Low Carbon Materials Elective (ARCH8624)

 The course explores the environmental credentials, material properties and design implications of low carbon building materials.